Chart Color Schemes

 Pottsville is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Pottsville's dwelling structures, as per the latest Census, consisted of 76.1% houses and 23.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro NSW had 66.3% houses and 33.8% other dwellings.
-Home ownership in Pottsville was at 38.8%, with mortgaged dwellings at 36.3% and rented ones at 24.9%.
-The median monthly mortgage repayment in the area was $1,950, exceeding Non-Metro NSW's average of $1,872.
-The median weekly rent figure in Pottsville was recorded at $468, higher than Non-Metro NSW's $400.
-Nationally, Pottsville's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Dwelling structure in Pottsville, as evaluated at the latest Census conducted on 28 August 2016, comprised 76.1% houses and 23.9% other dwellings such as semi-detached, apartments, and 'other' dwellings.
+This compares to Non-Metro NSW's 66.3% houses and 33.8% other dwellings.
+Home ownership in Pottsville was at 38.8%, with the remaining dwellings either mortgaged (36.3%) or rented (24.9%).
+The median monthly mortgage repayment in the area was $1,950 as of 2016, higher than Non-Metro NSW's average of $1,872 and the national average of $1,863.
+The median weekly rent figure in Pottsville was recorded at $468, substantially above the national figure of $375 and Non-Metro NSW's $400.

 Frequently Asked Questions - Housing